slim-community/slim-vscode-tools/README.md

-# slim-tools README
+# slim-vscode-tools README

-`slim-tools` is a Visual Studio Code extension designed to provide comprehensive support for the SLiM simulation package.
+`slim-vscode-tools` is a Visual Studio Code extension designed to provide comprehensive support for the SLiM simulation package.
 This extension includes features such as syntax highlighting, snippets, IntelliSense, and commands to enhance the development experience for SLiM scripts.

 ## ✨ Features